Gender and Race Pay Gap Report

 Observations and Action Plan

-Although this can be partially explained by GM employees having much greater representation within Care & Support (which is a lower-paid department), there are still significant pay gaps between both White and GM male and female employees within Care & Support itself which demonstrates this issue cannot be explained by departmental pay differences alone and indicates that GM employees are under-represented in higher-paid roles in this area.
+Although this can be partially explained by GM employees having much greater representation within Care and Support (which is a lower-paid department), there are still significant pay gaps between both White and GM male and female employees within Care and Support itself which demonstrates this issue cannot be explained by departmental pay differences alone and indicates that GM employees are under-represented in higher-paid roles in this area.